peteroe75/Shefy-ai-restaurant-chatbot/README.md

 Shefy is a lightweight AI waiter for WordPress and WooCommerce.
 FULLY LLM GENERATED, (exceot these words here, they were writen by meat tenticles).

+WOULD NOT PUT IN PRODUCTION!!!
+THIS IS A PROOF OF CONCEPT

 ## DEMO HERE https://shefy.whimm.ing/

 It uses the restaurant's WooCommerce menu as structured context, sends customer questions to an LLM, and returns conversational recommendations plus WooCommerce product IDs that can be rendered as product cards.